paullouisageneau/libdatachannel/pages/content/pages/reference.md

 Return value: `RTC_ERR_SUCCESS` or a negative error code

-Sends a message immediately if possible.
+The message is sent immediately if possible, otherwise it is buffered to be sent later.

 Data Channel and WebSocket: If the message may not be sent immediately due to flow control or congestion control, it is buffered until it can actually be sent.
 You can retrieve the current buffered data size with `rtcGetBufferedAmount`.
 Tracks are an exception: There is no flow or congestion control, messages are never buffered and `rtcGetBufferedAmount` always returns 0.